 2 – Kenwood Excelon X801-5 Class D Amplifier

 Kenwood Corporation is a reputable Japanese brand not just in the car audio industry but in radio communications as well.
 The company’s products are considered first-rate by many audio enthusiasts.
-In the case of 5 channel car amplifiers, the Kenwood Excelon X801-5 is a fantastic choice if you’re looking for premium performance in a more compact housing.
+For our list of 5 channel car amplifiers, the Kenwood Excelon X801-5 is a fantastic option if you’re looking to run premium speaker performance in a more compact housing.
 The Excelon X801-5 is an upper-midrange 5-channel amp that’s part of Kenwood’s X Series.

-The Kenwood Excelon X801-5 produces a total power output of 1600 watts so your speakers’ performance is at their maximum potential all the time.
-At 4 ohms, it has a power rating of 50 watts to each of the front and rear speakers, and 300 watts to the subwoofer (50 watts rms x 4 + 300 watts rms x 1).
-As for 2 ohms, you get 75 watts rms x 4 for speakers plus 500 watts rms x 1 for the subwoofer.
-While it’s true that you won’t have a thunderous bass from the Excelon X801-5, you can enjoy clean and distortion-free sound even at maximum volume.
-If you’re not much of an ultra-loud bass fan, this 5-channel amp is something you’ll definitely love.
+The Kenwood Excelon X801-5 produces a good total power output of 1600 watts so your speakers’ performance is at maximum potential all the time.
+At 4 ohms impedance, it has a rating of 50 watts rms power to each of the front and rear speakers, and 300 w to the subwoofer (50 watts rms x 4 + 300 w x 1 channel).
+As for 2 ohms impedance, you get 75 watts rms x 4 for speakers plus 500 watts rms x 1 for the subwoofer.
+It’s also bridgeable, giving you power at 150 watts rms x 2 channels at 4 ohms.
+Bridged amps give you more flexible power distribution options.
+While you won’t have a thunderous bass from the Excelon X801-5, you can enjoy distortion-free punch even at maximum speaker volume.
+If you’re not much of an ultra-loud bass fan, this 5-channel amp is something you’ll love.

-Equipped with MOSFET power supply, the X801-5 car amp is highly efficient less prone to breakdowns.
-It’s also CEA-2006 compliant, guaranteeing energy-efficiency and top of the line circuitry.
-Best of all, this amplifier has a 3-way defense system that includes thermal, overload, and short protection.
-With all these things in place, you’ll have peace of mind over the reliability and life span of the Kenwood Excelon X801-5.
+Equipped with MOSFET power supply, the X801-5 car amp is less prone to breakdowns.
+It’s good that the product is also CEA-2006 compliant, guaranteeing energy-efficiency and top of the line circuitry.
+Best of all, this quality amplifier has a 3-way defense system that includes thermal, overload, and short protection.
+With all these things in place, you’ll have peace of mind over the reliability of the Kenwood Excelon X801-5.

-Since it’s designed for purity and clarity of sound, it also has a few fine-tuning tools for performance optimization.
-You can adjust both the low pass and high pass filters on the speakers and sub according to your preferences.
-Additionally, you can use the variable bass boost for a more resonant punch from the subwoofer.
+Since this quality car stereo amp is designed for clarity of sound, it also has good fine-tuning tools you can easily use for performance optimization.
+You can use the adjustable low pass and high pass filters on the speakers and sub according to your preferences.

-The amplifier’s Class-D design allows the amp to accept input signals from an aftermarket receiver or speaker wire.
+The amp Class D design accepts input signals from an aftermarket receiver or speaker wire.
 On the other hand, using the speaker level inputs will allow you to turn on the 5-channel amp even without a remote.
 This Class D amp works with any mobile audio system and makes for a more convenient amplifier usage.

-The only negative point in this otherwise great 5 channel amp is that it may not be suitable for vehicles with larger interiors.
-We’ve previously mentioned that it doesn’t have a super powerful volume compared to other models like the Rockville dB55.
-If you’re after a much louder unit, consider the other 5 channel amps in this buying guide.
-But if you intend to use the X801-5 in a small car, then you won’t go wrong with this amp.
+The only negative point in this otherwise great 5 channel amp is it may not be suitable for a vehicle with larger interiors.
+It doesn’t have a super powerful volume compared to other models like the Rockville dB55, so if you’re after a much louder head unit, consider other 5 channel amps in this guide.
+But if the X801-5 will be used in small car, it will run smoothly.

 - Compact design